 Adam Tate

-Senior Lecturer in Academic Practice (Creative arts and writing; Education; History, heritage and archaeology; Human society; Indigenous studies; Language, communication and culture; Law and legal studies; Philosophy and religious studies; Educational administration, management and leadership; Other education not elsewhere classified; Secondary education; Sociology of education; Teacher education and professional development of educators; Education policy; Continuing and community education; Education systems not elsewhere classified; Higher education; Vocational education and training curriculum and pedagogy; Gender, sexuality and education; Comparative and cross-cultural education; Education assessment and evaluation; Poststructuralism; Environment policy; Public policy; Social policy; Arts and cultural policy; Crime policy; Comparative government and politics; Political theory and political philosophy; Social change; Humanities and social sciences curriculum and pedagogy (excl. economics, business and management); Human geography not elsewhere classified; Physical geography and environmental geoscience not elsewhere classified; Cultural geography)
+Senior Lecturer in Curriculum and Assessment (Creative arts and writing; Education; History, heritage and archaeology; Human society; Indigenous studies; Language, communication and culture; Law and legal studies; Philosophy and religious studies; Educational administration, management and leadership; Other education not elsewhere classified; Secondary education; Sociology of education; Teacher education and professional development of educators; Education policy; Continuing and community education; Education systems not elsewhere classified; Higher education; Vocational education and training curriculum and pedagogy; Gender, sexuality and education; Comparative and cross-cultural education; Education assessment and evaluation; Poststructuralism; Environment policy; Public policy; Social policy; Arts and cultural policy; Crime policy; Comparative government and politics; Political theory and political philosophy; Social change; Humanities and social sciences curriculum and pedagogy (excl. economics, business and management); Human geography not elsewhere classified; Physical geography and environmental geoscience not elsewhere classified; Cultural geography)

 Nottingham